Belgium

 In antiquity, present-day Belgium was dominated by the Belgae before being annexed into the Roman Empire in the mid first century BC.
 During the Middle Ages, Belgium's central location kept it relatively prosperous and connected both commercially and politically to its larger neighbours; it was part of the Carolingian Empire, the succeeding Holy Roman Empire, and subsequently the Burgundian Netherlands.
 Following rule by Habsburg Spain (1556–1714), the Austrian Habsburgs (1714–1794), and Revolutionary France (1794–1815), most of modern-day Belgium was incorporated into the United Kingdom of the Netherlands after the Congress of Vienna in 1815.
 Centuries of being contested and controlled by various European powers earned Belgium the moniker "the Battlefield of Europe", a reputation reinforced in the 20th century by both world wars.

 An independent Belgium was established in 1830 following the Belgian Revolution.
-In the 19th century it was one of the earliest participants of the Industrial Revolution, and the first country in continental Europe to become industrialised.
+In the 19th century it was one of the earliest participants in the Industrial Revolution, and the first country in continental Europe to become industrialised.
 By the early 20th century, it possessed several colonies, notably the Belgian Congo and Ruanda-Urundi, (Note: Between 1885 and 1908, the Congo Free State, which was privately owned by King Leopold II of Belgium, was characterized by widespread atrocities and disease; amid public outcry in Europe, Belgium annexed the territory as a colony.) which gained independence between 1960 and 1962.
 The second half of the 20th century was marked by rising tensions between the Dutch-speakers and French-speakers, fueled by differences in political culture and the unequal economic development of Flanders and Wallonia.
 This has resulted in several far-reaching state reforms, including the transition from a unitary to federal structure between 1970 and 1993.
 Tensions persist amid ongoing reforms; the country faces a strong separatist sentiment among the Flemish, controversial language laws, and a fragmented political landscape that resulted in a record 589 days without a government formation following the 2010 federal election.